Process & Deadlines

 - During the following weeks: your thesis will be read, discussed, and then, often, revised.
 Your thesis will be read by your advisor and one other faculty member.
 For the defense, a thesis conference will be scheduled between you and your two thesis readers.
 The focus of the conference will be on the thesis itself, although the two readers may also ask you to discuss links between the thesis and your coursework in the department.
 You may be asked to provide revisions. .

-- The Final Honors Majors: By May 2nd the final copy should be submitted, it will be sent May 3rdto the Honors Examiner for grading.
+- The Final Honors Majors: By April 30, noon, the final copy should be submitted, it will be sent April 30 to the Honors Examiner for grading.

 You will have the opportunity to decide whether your thesis is available to ALL browsers or just to members of Tri-Co or Swarthmore only.